janhui/AmbiMotion/Documentation/HackathonQuickStart.md

 https://developer.amazon.com/sdk/fire/setup.html  (Installing SDK Add-Ons)

 https://developer.amazon.com/sdk/fire/connect-adb.html

 ##Connecting to/finding a Bridge
-On your mobile device in your Wi-Fi settings choose the router that corresponds to the label on your bridge.
+On your mobile device in your Wi-Fi settings connect to the router that corresponds to the label on your bridge (e.g.  For "hue dev 009" Wi-Fi name would be "hue dev 009 2.4GHz").

 Password is: <b>philipshue</b>